 For more information about current openings, please visit Careers at UCSF and search openings by requisition number (Req#).

 This is a position with PTBi-California in the Department of Obstetrics, Gynecology & Reproductive Sciences.
-The Communications Manager for PTBi-CA works under the direction of the PTBi-CA Principal Investigator, Program Director and with the assistance of the Communications Associate on the development of external and internal messaging, visuals, for online and print media for this high profile initiative.
-This position requires strong writing and organizational skills to represent the public face of PTBi-CA and connect effectively with a diverse set of local audiences and partners.
-The individual will work in close collaboration with the PTBi-CA leadership to clearly align the vision of communications for the initiative with the branding guidelines for the university and input from our community stakeholders.
-The Communications Manager will work with University Relations and be responsible for managing communications and media for activities associated with PTBi-CA public relations, marketing, outreach and internal and external communications related to PTBi-CA. This includes developing website content, publications, electronic communications, newsletters, digital storytelling efforts, and marketing materials.
-The Communications Manager will be required to interact with diverse stakeholders (e.g. technical experts, academic researchers, clinicians, community members, members of the media).
-The individual will be expected to rapidly develop an understanding of the maternal-infant issues in the US and the ability to communicate with diverse audiences about the complex medical-social factors that have made the preterm birth epidemic so intractable.
-The Communications Manager will work collaboratively with the Communications Director for PTBi East Africa.
+The Communications Managing Director for California will lead the development of external and internal messaging, visuals, and campaigns across online and print media for this high-profile initiative.
+This position requires strong writing and organizational skills to represent the public face of the PTBi California and connect effectively with a diverse set of local and national audiences and partners.
+The individual will be responsible for developing and managing communications for activities associated with public relations, marketing, outreach, and internal and external communications.
+This includes developing website content, publications, electronic communications, newsletters, digital storytelling efforts, and marketing materials.
+She/he will be required to interact with diverse stakeholders (e.g. technical experts, academic researchers, students, community leaders and members, policymakers and members of the media).
+The individual should have (or develop) a contextual understanding of maternal and neonatal health issues, particularly in domestic settings with knowledge/expertise in the field of prematurity/preterm-birth.
+The Communications Managing Director will work collaboratively with the larger full PTBi team to achieve the California communications strategy and objectives.

 UC San Francisco seeks candidates whose experience, teaching, research, or community service has prepared them to contribute to our commitment to diversity and excellence.
 The University of California San Francisco is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.